Cherryland Center

-Cherryland Center (formerly Cherryland Mall) is an outdoor shopping mall in Traverse City, Michigan.
-Opened in 1976 as an enclosed mall, it was renovated as an outdoor property in 1999.
-From 2018 until June 2022, the center's sole anchor store was Big Lots.
-TC Curling Center acquired the old Kmart building and began renovations and opened the space up to tours of the demolition.
-TC Curling Center opened in January 2023.
-Although it is often referred to as a "dead mall", the Cherryland Center, as of January 2023, had an occupancy rate over 90 percent.

-K1 Speed is set to open in the former Sears space by June 2023, with the hopes of Sky Zone opening in the remainder of the Sears space at a later time.
+Cherryland Center, formerly known as Cherryland Mall, is a shopping center located in Garfield Township near Traverse City in the U.S. state of Michigan.
+Opened in 1976, the site served as the only enclosed shopping mall in Northwest Michigan until 1992, when the nearby Grand Traverse Mall opened.
+In 1999, the property was redeveloped as an outdoor shopping center.
+A number of anchor tenants closing in the 2010s led to the property being deemed a "dead mall", despite retaining a high occupancy rate.

 History

 In April 1976, the first tenants for Cherryland Mall were confirmed: a Kmart discount store, a Kroger supermarket, and a branch of Michigan National Bank.
 Kmart opened in November 1976, followed by Kroger in December.
 The same month, H. C. Prange Co. (now Younkers) and Sears had been confirmed as the other anchors.
-The Sears store replaced a catalog merchant located downtown.
+The Sears store replaced a catalog merchant located in downtown Traverse City.
 By late 1977, the rest of the mall was opened.
 Peripheral development the same year included two smaller strip malls and a Zantigo fast food restaurant.

 In 1998, plans were announced to demolish the interior mall portion while leaving all four anchors intact.
 Under these plans, the Sears and Younkers stores would also be expanded.
 As part of this renovation, Sears expanded its store into the western third of the mall in 1999.
 When renovation was complete, the center was converted to an outdoor mall.
 The mall was foreclosed on by Wells Fargo in 2010; also, Tom's Food Market, which had taken over the supermarket space in 1986, closed.
 In June 2011, the space became Big Lots.

 On June 6, 2017, Sears Holdings announced that Kmart would be closing as part of a plan to close 72 stores nationwide.
 The store closed in September 2017.

-On April 18, 2018, it was announced that Younkers would also be closing as parent company The Bon-Ton is going out of business.
-The store closed August 2018.
+On April 18, 2018, it was announced that Younkers would also be closing as parent company, The Bon-Ton, was going out of business.
+The store closed in August 2018.

-On May 31, 2018, Sears Holdings announced that Sears would be closing as well in September 2018 as part of another plan to close 72 stores nationwide.
+On May 31, 2018, Sears Holdings announced that Sears would be closing as well in September 2018, as part of another plan to close 72 stores nationwide.
 The closures of both Younkers and Sears left Big Lots as the only anchor.
-In 2020, a brand new Wendy's opened in an outlot of the Cherryland Center.
+In 2020, a new Wendy's opened in an outlot of the Cherryland Center.